 Perhaps you too wondered what ‘white goods’ were (large electrical goods used domestically such as refrigerators and washing machines), and weighed the value of washing machines and furnished rooms against proximity to the Sentrum.
 Perhaps you carefully selected your top three options so they would all be within walking distance to the campus, and then, of course, you were placed in Fantoft (and if you’re experience mirrored mine, you made some great friends because of it).
 Well, okay, maybe you didn’t do all that google-mapping.
 But you navigated around the SiB housing site, certainly.

-In the crunch to get your housing choices in, did you also have time to explore the other offerings of SiB?
+In the crunch to get your housing choices in, did you also have time to explore the other offerings of Sammen?

 Well, if you did, you may already know that in addition to housing they have far too many offerings for me to detail them all in one blog post, take a look at the bottom of the page for some examples.
 But I at least want to highlight their counseling services.

-Today Marianne Elisabeth Bang Hauge, one of the counselors at SiB, was kind enough to sit down with me and talk a bit more about their individual counseling services.
+Today Marianne Elisabeth Bang Hauge, one of the counselors at Sammen, was kind enough to sit down with me and talk a bit more about their individual counseling services.

-If you don’t want to meet with an individual counselor, but you do want to learn more about relaxation, you can join the SiB counseling relaxation class.
-This is a new addition to SiB services that Marianne is especially excited about.
-SiB counseling offers other group courses, but they are in Norwegian, this is the first group course offered in English.
+If you don’t want to meet with an individual counselor, but you do want to learn more about relaxation, you can join the Sammen relaxation class.
+This is a new addition to Sammen services that Marianne is especially excited about.
+Sammen counseling offers other group courses, but they are in Norwegian, this is the first group course offered in English.
 It is open for both Norwegian and international students, so it may be another way to make that Norwegian friend.
 It is Tuesdays from 15:30-17:00 in the Student center, it started on 3 February, and is planned to run at least 10 weeks.
 Man, do I ever want to join!
 Maybe I’ll see you there.

 Call 55 54 52 50 or visit the reception desk between 9:00-15:30, Monday through Friday in the top floor at the Student Center (Parkveien 1, 5007 Bergen).
 It’s above the swimming pool on the top floor.

 If you speak Norwegian, or if you like to use a translator to explore Norwegian websites, check out their Facebook.
-Otherwise, explore their extensive English language version of their website for more information or to book an appointment with the counseling services.
-Or just learn more about SiB and the types of services they provide, including extensive information about the training (gym) facilities available to students, as well as the cafeterias, and counseling and health services.
-Their site even offers a link over to their career centre (which shares information for international students who are job-seeking in Norway).
+Otherwise, explore the English language version of their website for more information or to book an appointment with the counseling services.
+Or just learn more about Sammen and the types of services they provide, including extensive information about the training (gym) facilities available to students, as well as the cafeterias, and counseling and health services.
+And it is helpful to keep in mind that the career & counseling services at Sammen includes information for international students who are job-seeking in Norway.